bouncingleaf/angular-questions/README.md

 * It needs automated testing!
 One thing I haven't done much but would LOVE to start doing is to use a proper testing suite and do TDD.

 * One of the packages has a high risk vulnerability.
 It's the typical situation where a package depends on a package that depends on a package that is having problems... the dependents are all waiting for the fix.
+Not much I can do about that...

 ## Packages used